winnielin/vessel/README.md

 ### Fleet Page

-1. planned vessel event - approval & reject button fuction
+1. planned vessel event - approval & reject button fuction + additional premium btn
 2. actual vessel event - end point + vincity + notification with 2 more columns
+3. notification with smaller font size to show more information
-3. on the map -> show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
+4. on the map -> show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
-4. show weather info - find a temperature layer to implement
+5. show weather info - implement weather radar map
+6. fake dropdown list (ref:https://www.shipmap.org)
-5. remove specific polygons -> layer?
+7. remove specific polygons -> layer?
-6. a block with political and piracy events
+8. a block with political and piracy events
-7. how to use zone entry & exit data?
+9. how to use zone entry & exit data?

-## To Improve

-### d3.js chart page
+### d3.js chart block

+1. split claim into paid and outstanding
+2. add all to year and client option
+3. refine notification wording
+4. year 2018,19 change to slider
-1. solve the size of svg
+5. solve the size of svg

 ~~1. select vessels from the table then add data into chart~~
 ~~2. age slider, vessel type & shipping company selector~~
 ~~3. valuation chart - stacked bar & line~~